On growth of cocycles of isometric representations on $L^p$-spaces: Introduction

 Lafforgue's proof relies on a convergence argument for functions conditionally of negative type and a circumcenter argument.

-The direct extension of property $(T)$ to an $L^p$-setting are the fixed point properties $FL^p$ for $0<p<\infty$.
+Actions of groups on $L^p$-spaces have been studied since \cite{pansu89} and gained interest later with the works of \cite{fisher-margulis-inventiones}, \cite{BFGM} and \cite{yu-lp-spaces} (see also the survey in \cite[Chapter 6]{nowak-yu}).
+The direct extension of property $(T)$ to an $L^p$-setting are the fixed point properties $FL^p$ for $0<p<\infty$, first introduced in \cite{BFGM}.

 Throughout this article, \textit{$L^p$-space} means $L^p(\Omega, m)$ where $(\Omega, m)$ is some measured space and $0<p \leq \infty$.
 We will mostly focus on \textit{separable $L^p$-spaces}, which are known to coincide with \textit{standard $L^p$-spaces} (these are exactly $L^p([0, 1])$ with Lebesgue measure, $\ell^p (\na)$ with the counting measure, finite dimensional $\ell^p$ spaces and finite direct sums of these spaces).

 \begin{defn} A locally compact group $G$ is said to have \textit{property $FL^p$} if every continuous affine isometric action on any separable $L^p$-space has a fixed point.
-Equivalently, $G$ has $FL^p$ when all $1$-cocycles associated to isometric representations on separable $L^p$-spaces are bounded. \end{defn} Property $FL^p$ is equivalent to property $(T)$ for $p \in (0, 2]$ \cite{BFGM}.
+Equivalently, $G$ has $FL^p$ when all $1$-cocycles associated to isometric representations on separable $L^p$-spaces are bounded. \end{defn}

+Property $FL^p$ is equivalent to property $(T)$ for $p \in (0, 2]$ \cite{BFGM}.
 On the other hand, it is a stronger property for $p>2$, as any discrete hyperbolic group $\G$ admits affine actions without fixed points for $p> \mathrm{Confdim} (\partial \G)$ \cite{bourdon-pajot} and there exist hyperbolic groups with property $(T)$.
 Hence we can ask whether an analogue of Lafforgue's result holds for groups without property $FL^p$ for $p>2$.
 This is what we prove.

-\begin{mythm} Let $G$ be a locally compact, compactly generated group with compact generating set $S$ and without property $FL^p$.
-Then there exists a separable $L^p$-space $E$, a constant $c_p = c_p(E)>0$ and a strongly continuous isometric representation $\pi\colon G\to \Op(E)$ and a cocycle $b\in Z^1(G,\pi)$ such that:
+\begin{mythm}[Theorem \ref{LCLpproof1}] Let $G$ be a locally compact, compactly generated group with compact generating set $S$.
+Suppose that $G$ does not have property $FL^p$ for some $2 \leq p < \infty$.
+Then there exist a separable $L^p$-space $E$, a strongly continuous isometric representation $\pi\colon G\to \Op(E)$ and a nonzero cocycle $b\in Z^1(G,\pi)$ satisfying for every $n\geq 1$: